Taimisson/Taimisson/README.md

-- 👨‍💻 computer science student, competitive programmer and cat lover.
+- 👨‍💻 Computer science student, competitive programmer, and cat lover.
-- 🕵️‍♀️ studing software engineering and competitive programming
+- 🕵️‍♀️ Studying software engineering and competitive programming.
 - 💬 "In a world where you can be anything, be kind!"

 <h3>